-Bit/Field Name Туре Reset Description
+Bit/Field Name Type Reset Description

 31:1 reserved RO 0x00 Software should not rely on the value of a reserved bit.
 To provide compatibility with future products, the value of a reserved bit should be preserved across a read-modify-write operation.

 0 DATAIM R/W 0 Data Interrupt Mask

 This bit controls whether the raw interrupt for data received and data requested is promoted to a controller interrupt.
-If set, the interrupt is no requested is promoted to a controller interrupt.
 If set, the interrupt is not masked and the interrupt is promoted; otherwise, the interrupt is masked.